MuhamadJuwandi/Creative-works-and-web/02_web-projects/README.md

 # 🌐 Web Projects

-Collection of website projects that I have designed and developed, including commercial websites, informational platforms, and client-based web solutions.
+A curated collection of professional website projects that I have designed and developed for real clients, personal initiatives, and commercial use cases.

-This section focuses on **real-world implementation**, not experimental demos.
+This directory represents **production-ready web work**, focusing on structure, credibility, and real deployment — not experimental or tutorial-based projects.

 ---